MoXcz/web-crawler/README.md

 go run .
 ```

-Or if you as I prefer it:
+Or as I prefer it:

 ```sh
 git clone https://github.com/MoXcz/web-crawler